-If there is a late start for the elementary school, preschool classes will start at 10:00am.
+If there is a late start for the elementary school, 4 year old preschool classes will start at 10:00am.
+There will be 3 year old preschool.
 If there is an early out due to weather, the preschool will dismiss as the district indicates and there will be no after school care provided.
 If an early out is called before 3-year-old class starts, then there will be no 3-year-old preschool held that day.